Wedding Anniversary Invitation Wording for Family and Friends

 Dear Family,

-After [number] years of marriage, we would love to celebrate our anniversary surrounded by the people who have been part of our story from the beginning.
+After [number] years of marriage, we’d love to celebrate our anniversary surrounded by the people who have been part of our story from the start.

-Please join us on [Date] at [Time] at [Location] for a family gathering with dinner, a few memories, and plenty of time to be together.
-This anniversary is not only about the two of us.
-It is also about the family, support, laughter and patience that have carried us through the years.
+Please join us on [Date] at [Time] at [Location] for a family gathering with dinner, memories and plenty of time together.
+This anniversary is not just about us; it is about the family, support, laughter and patience that have carried us through the years.

-We hope you can come, share a meal, take photos, and help us make this milestone feel like home.
+We hope you can come, share a meal, take some photos, and help make this milestone feel like home.

 Please RSVP to [Name] by [RSVP Date], and let us know if you have any dietary needs or travel questions.